SimEarth: Gameplay

-The list of disasters ranges from natural occurrences, such as hurricanes and wild fires, to population-dependent disasters, such as plagues and pollution.
+The list of disasters ranges from natural occurrences, such as hurricanes and wildfires, to population-dependent disasters, such as diseases and pollution.
 Effects on the planet may be minor or major depending on the current conditions.
-Increased volcanic eruptions, for example, increase the amount of dust in the atmosphere, lowering global temperature; earthquakes in a body of water may produce tsunamis; and the shortage of nuclear fuel for a nuclear power-dependent civilization may potentially trigger nuclear war and nuclear winter.
+Volcanic eruptions, for example, increase the amount of dust in the atmosphere, lowering global temperature; earthquakes in a body of water may produce tsunamis; and the shortage of nuclear fuel for a nuclear power-dependent civilization may potentially trigger nuclear war and nuclear winter.

-Global warming can cause the planet's ice caps to melt and sea levels to rise, but if a planet gets very hot, the oceans boil away until there are no oceans left, only land.
-A planet without any water can have oceans brought back if hit by an "ice meteor" (a.k.a. a comet).
+Global warming can cause the planet's ice caps to melt and sea levels to rise, but if a planet gets very hot, the oceans boil away until there are none left, only land.
+A planet without any water can have oceans form if hit by an "ice meteor" (a comet).
 Many things have to be kept within a certain balanced range for a planet to be able to support multicellular animal life; outside this range, only single-celled lifeforms, plants, robots, and lifeforms that have been civilized can survive.
 This excludes most lifeforms in this game since most are multicellular animals that are not civilized.

 All player-triggered actions have a cost specified in "energy units" or "omega (Ω) units"; for example, 50 energy units are required to lay down a single terrain square, while 500 units are required to lay down a terraforming device.
 The energy budget is determined by the level of development of the planet, and the chosen difficulty level; on the lowest difficulty level, the energy budget is unlimited.

 Gameplay itself can be somewhat mystifying; species may thrive or die out for no apparent reason.
 Mass extinctions, however, are often followed by periods of renewed evolutionary diversification, allowing the player to experiment with new sets of species and ecosystems.

 Taxa

 A feature of the game is that all taxa of multicellular animals are on an equal footing, and thus it is possible to evolve, for example, sapient molluscs.
-The two single-celled lifeform taxa, Prokaryotes and Eukaryotes (or Bacteria and Amoebas, in-game respectively) are treated specially.
-Some examples of animal taxa include Radiates and Cetaceans as well as more well known taxa such as fish and birds.
-As an "Easter egg", there is also machine life, which can appear if a city of the highest technology level (Nanotech Age) is destroyed by a nuclear explosion.
+The two single-celled lifeform taxa, prokaryotes and eukaryotes (or bacteria and amoebas, in the SNES version) are treated specially.
+Some examples of animal taxa include radiates and cetaceans as well as more known organisms such as fishes and birds.
+As an Easter egg, there is also machine life, which can appear if a city of the highest technology level (Nanotech Age) is destroyed by a nuclear explosion.
 Machine life can thrive in any biome or environmental conditions, generally out-competing any other lifeforms present, and can itself eventually evolve intelligence and build cities.
 Additionally, there are Carniferns, which are mutated, carnivorous plants, which can occur only naturally.
 Having an abundance of insects allows for these life-forms to develop.
 Carniferns are able to develop intelligence just as animals can.
 In addition to the familiar types, the long-extinct "trichordates" are included.
 The game states that "We [the game's developers] felt sorry for them, and are giving them a chance for survival in SimEarth."
-Dinosaurs are another included taxa.
+Dinosaurs are another included taxon.